A Tex-Mex Comfort Food Menu for Your Next Snow Day

 You may be a grown-up, but snow days still have that special power to give you that feeling of carefree joy, just like when you were a kid.
 These are the days meant for going sledding, making snow angels, hunkering down inside with indoor picnics, building forts, and watching a marathon of movies.
 And, of course, what snow day would be complete without a parade of comfort food?

-We drew on Tex-Mex flavors to create a slew of dishes to warm you up without weighing you down.
-From chili mac and cheese to spiced-up hot chocolate, this is the spread to whip up next time you're stuck indoors on a cold weekend.
+We drew on inspiration from classic, spicy Tex-Mex flavors to create a slew of dishes with our own unique spin to warm you up without weighing you down.
+From chili mac and cheese to spiced-up hot chocolate, this is the spread to whip up next time you’re stuck indoors on a cold weekend.